-Pedro Martinez Predicted Nationals’ World Series Win Weeks Before It Happened
+NESN

 “And indeed, they did!”
 Martinez wrote after the Nationals’ triumph. “@Nationals shocked the world, took the trophy to the nation’s capital, and made many Montreal Expos fans happy again!
 Enjoy guys, you deserve it! #WorldSeries #Nationals #teamwork”

 The Nationals already had edged the Milwaukee Brewers in the Wild Card Game, upset the Los Angeles Dodgers in the National League Division Series and taken a 1-0 lead over the St. Louis Cardinals in the National League Championship when Martinez predicted Washington would “shock the world.”
 The Nationals then reeled off five consecutive wins in the NLCS and World Series before seemingly hitting a wall and dropping Games 3, 4 and 5 against the Astros.
-However Washington won Games 6 and 7 in Houston, offering the October surprise Martinez had so boldly predicted.
+Washington won Games 6 and 7 in Houston, however, offering the October surprise Martinez had so boldly predicted.

 We only can credit him for his foresight and conclude the man really knows what playoff baseball is all about.